Introduction

 3. Morning Sickness and Nausea

 Morning sickness affects up to 70% of pregnant women and may occur throughout the day.
-It’s linked to rising levels of hCG and estrogen.
+It’s linked to rising levels of HCG and estrogen.
 Certain foods, smells, or an empty stomach can exacerbate nausea.

 Tips to Manage Nausea